-When windshield washer fluid needs to be added, be sure to read the manufacturer's instructions before use.
-Use a fluid that has sufficient protection against freezing in an area where the temperature may fall below freezing.
+When you need windshield washer fluid, be sure to read the manufacturer's instructions before use.
+If you will be operating your vehicle in an area where the temperature may fall below freezing, use a fluid that has sufficient protection against freezing.